By Daniel Baldwin

 With all the organization’s cost-cutting actions and safety precautions, MVHS seems ready to face the coronavirus outbreak and do whatever they can to protect and assist their patients, but despite the preparation, the health organization is willing to get all the help that they can get from its local residents and businesses.
 In an effort to repay MVHS for their hard work, residents and businesses, throughout the Mohawk Valley, purchased or made supplies and sent them to the organization’s hospitals.

 “We have received numerous calls from businesses who have supplies they think we might be able to use,” Stronstad said.
 “From people who have contacts of manufacturing companies or have other ideas and ways for us to find adequate supplies.
-That includes construction companies, from some of the big box stores, and from other general members of the community, some who are out sewing masks at home to donate to our organization, we are so grateful for that support and help from the members of our community.”
+That includes construction companies, from some of the big box stores, and from other general members of the community, some who are out finding a n95 mask for sale or sewing masks at home to donate to our organization, we are so grateful for that support and help from the members of our community.”